koriditmeyer/ecommerceBackendMVC/README.md

      * Routing with express
      * Error models

-- [NEW] Add a .ENV file
+- Add a .ENV file
-- [NEW] Begin to add some testing with the use of Faker
+- Begin to add some testing with the use of Faker

 08/01/24 [V0.4]:
 - Update endpoints to integrate a success handler and an error handler.